Quickstart: Create an Azure Data Catalog

 On a separate tab in the web browser or in a separate web browser window, go to the Azure portal and sign in with the same account that you used to create the data catalog in the previous step.

-Select Browse and then click Data Catalog.
+Select All services and then click Data Catalog.

 You see the data catalog you created.

 Click the catalog that you created.
 You see the Data Catalog blade in the portal.